woshichacha/CSCI710/HyGraph-Imp/README.md

-# HyGraph: High-Performance Graph Processing on Hybrid CPU-GPU Platforms by Dynamic Load-Balancing
+# Improving Graph Processing on Heterogeneous Platforms

 HyGraph [1] is a graph-processing system designed for hybrid platforms consisting of a multi-core CPU and a NVIDIA GPU.
 It solves the issue of workload imbalance in hybrid graph processing by replicating vertex state into both CPU and GPU memory and scheduling task onto both CPU and GPU in a dynamic fashion.
 This projects improves HyGraph by packing some operations and inlining some functions, also a job distributor is designed for better workload balancing.